What is Radon, and Why are We Testing for it in Our Homes?

 The fans used in radon mitigation systems are typically mounted outdoors, in a basement, or in an attic space to prevent noise nuisances from homeowners.
 Because of this, there is not an easy way to verify that your radon mitigation system (specifically the fan) is operating to exhaust radon.

-Released in 2018, Dwyer’s Air Flow Indicator and Alarm (Series DAFA) was designed with the homeowner in mind.
+Released in 2018, Dwyer’s Air Flow Indicator and Alarm (Model DAFA) was designed with the homeowner in mind.
 The DAFA is a low cost flow indicator and alarm designed to be used in conjunction with radon mitigation systems.
 Typically, radon mitigation systems are installed with a U-Tube style manometer that the homeowner inspects to verify pressure changes in the mitigation system indicating fan operation.
-Frequently, the U-Tube manometers are mounted in the basement or the garage and are not frequently inspected by the homeowner.
+Frequently, the U-Tube manometers are mounted in the basement or the garage and are not often inspected by the homeowner.

 The Dwyer Air Flow Indicator and Alarm incorporates visual indication lights that indicate a “no flow condition,” meaning the fan is not operating correctly or a low battery indication.
 In addition to visual indication lights, the DAFA incorporates an 85dB alarm to warn of a no flow situation.
 The battery operated design with typical five year steady state life, allows for easy installation without the need for local power to operate the switch.